-What Is An Example Of Creative Intelligence?
+What Is an Example of Creative Intelligence?

-What Is Creative Intelligence And Innovation?
+Why Is Creative Intelligence Important?

-Have you ever had trouble learning a new task or concept?
+Think of it this way: Have you ever had trouble learning a new task or concept?
 Everyone picks things up at different rates.
 But having the ability to pick up a new talent or skill quicker than others may be your own experiential intelligence at work.